FabriceSalvaire/wikijs-fork/README.md

 - [PostCSS](https://postcss.org) and [postcss-loader](https://www.npmjs.com/package/postcss-loader) was upgraded to fix the `No PostCSS Config found` error.
 It is probably due to some upgrades versus the Docker image.
 - [caniuse-lite](https://www.npmjs.com/package/caniuse-lite) was outdated and printed a warning.
 - [Katex](https://katex.org) was upgraded to the latest to enhance the Math support.

+# Modifications

+- To make page creation workflow faster, an user profile setting was added to disable the editor selector modal and use Markown by default.
+Actually, the setting value is stored in a cookie.
+It should be stored in db, but it requires more coding...
+- The folder of the current page is used to initialize the path of a new page, instead of "/new-page".
+A click on a folder resets the path instead to concatenate the folder and the filename.

 ## Known Issues